117 ARW's October Excellent Airman

 |0

-This work, 117 ARW's October Excellent Airman [Image 2 of 2], by SSgt Shelby Thurman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 117 ARW's October Excellent Airman, by SSgt Shelby Thurman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.